18F/join.tts.gsa.gov/pages/positions/director-agency-partnerships.md

   The Qualification process is a bureaucratic requirement that we are stuck with.
 It's best to think about it as the most intense and rigorous resume review you've ever heard of.
 To get through this process you need make sure your resume directly reflects the Qualifications listed below.
 We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)

 {% endif %}

+{% if page.state != 'upcoming' %}

+## Evaluation

+We will use a method called Category Rating to assess your application.

+**Here’s how it will work:**

+You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

+- **Software Engineering Technical Experience:** Deliver technical solutions and products using software engineering technology
+- **Software Engineering Practices:** Deliver innovative technical solutions and products using established engineering best practices
+- **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals
+- **Technical Strategy:** Advising on technical strategy, agile development, software tools, and technical architecture
+- **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment

+If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

+If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.

+Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

+{% endif %}

+## Qualifications

+Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.

+For each job on your resume, provide:

+- the exact dates you held each job (from month/year to month/year or “present”)
+- number of hours per week you worked (if part time)